CP1401/Practicals/prac_06/README.md

 (You may need to make some **assumptions** about interpreting the boundary conditions here.)

-**Write an algorithm** to determine the coffee "style" based on the brew ratio.
+**Write pseudocode for an algorithm** to determine the coffee "style" based on the brew ratio.
 E.g., a ratio of 2.5 (1:2.5) would be a "normale".
 Note: We will consider anything outside the ranges defined above to match the nearest style,
 E.g., 1:0.1 wouldn't be good coffee, but we'd call it a "ristretto" and 1:100 would be dishwater, but let's call it a "